lcnr/notes/opaque-types/status-quo.md

 #### `RegionInferenceContext::solve`

 We now take these initial liveness constraints for each sccs and progate them in `RegionInferenceContext::propagate_constraints`.
 As this is a non-cyclic graph, this is a simple walk.
-We start with the largest scc which outlives every other scc.
+We start with the largest scc which outlives every other scc: given `A: B` we first check `B`, then `A`.

 In `RegionInferenceContext::compute_value_for_scc` we first propagate the constraints from all sccs outlived by the current one.

-We then apply all member constraints whose `member_region`  region is part of this scc.
-This does not check the member constraint itself, but in case there is a unique choice we mutate the constraint graph.
+We then apply all member constraints `'member_region in choice_regions` where `'member_region` is part of this scc.
+This does not check the member constraint itself, but in case there is a unique choice we mutate the constraint graph by equating `'member_region` with that lifetime.
+More on that separately.

+For such region, we then add a the constraint `'member_region: 'c`.
 If this modified the graph, we push it to the `member_constraints_applied` list.
+This is only used to build a constraint path for diagnostics.

 #### `RegionInferenceContext::infer_opaque_types`